-- Safeguard the partly renewable feature of hydrogen and fuels produced from IRF processes and acknowledge them as partly biomass/bio-based fuels and partly recycled carbon fuels in the Renewable Energy Directive, the Gas Directive, the Energy Taxation Directive, and related legislation. - Ensure that state aid support can be granted for biofuels and low-carbon fuels produced from IRF processes. - Recognise hydrogen and biofuels supplied by IRF as Taxonomy-aligned. - Explicitly recognise the contribution of IRF in hydrogen and biomethane production in Re-PowerEU legislation. - Acknowledge the emission offsets especially the ones resulting from landfill diversion of the sector in fuel-related legislation to allow WtH and WtF to be recognised as renewable and low carbon fuels. - Identify IRF as co-processing activity in legislation establishing the methodology for calculating the share of renewables in the case of co-processing.
-IRF should qualify as a co-processing activity which produces/handles mixed fuels, through the processing and/or treatment of mixed biogenic and fossil waste.
+Safeguard the partly renewable feature of hydrogen and fuels produced from WtE & IRF processes and acknowledge them as partly biomass/ bio-based fuels and partly recycled carbon fuels in the Renewable Energy Directive, the Gas Directive, the Energy Taxation Directive, and related legislation.

+Acknowledge the emission savings resulting from landfill diversion in fuelrelated legislation and recognise WtH & WtF as renewable and low-carbon fuels.

+Establish a clear certification framework for hydrogen and fuels produced from WtE & IRF processes treating mixed waste feedstock.

+Identify hydrogen and biofuels supplied by WtE & IRF as Taxonomyeligible.

+Recognise the contribution of WtE & IRF in hydrogen and biomethane production in RePowerEU legislation.

+Grant state aid support for biofuels and low-carbon fuels produced from WtE & IRF processes